NatSchmit/Quality-of-Life-and-Internet-Access/README.md

 | Values under years | Ratio | Percent of individuals using the internet in a given country in a given year | Yes |

-## Data Preparation
-Both data sets were downloaded from Kaggle.com.
-Unnecessary columns were removed from the ITU data set such as “notes” and “source” columns which had limited applicable data.
-Then, we used R to merge the World Happiness Project data with the ITU data on country and year.

 ## Exploratory Data Analysis
 Here we explore some of the most interesting trends in our data.
 Please refer to our notebook to explore the findings in greater depth.